-It’s been almost two weeks now since we shot Annelise & Peters gorgeous wedding at Ufton Court– a stunning barn wedding venue in Reading.
+It’s been almost two weeks now since we shot Annelise & Peters gorgeous wedding at Ufton Court.
+Ufton Court is a stunning barn wedding venue in Reading.

 The day started bright an early at a Hotel not far from the barn.
 When we arrived, the place was so huge that finding the bridal suite felt a little like finding a needle in a haystack.
-That was until we heard a laugh in the distance- I recognised that laugh right away as belonging to Annelise’s sister, Jess, and we literally followed the sound of the laughter until we found the room.
+That was until we heard a laugh in the distance- I recognised that laugh right away as belonging to Annelise’s sister, Jess.
+We literally followed the sound of the laughter until we found the room.
 Perhaps not a conventional navigation tool, but it worked!

 As time ticked by the morning mist disappeared and the sun popped his hat on.
 If you remember the first weekend of half term at all, you’ll remember the Saturday being quite a scorcher.
 Which rang true for the rest of the day too.

 The rest of the day, hosted at Ufton Court was very relaxed.
-Guests were treated to a silhouette artist– something we’ve not seen at a wedding before, but it went down a treat!
+Guests were treated to a silhouette artist– something we’ve not seen at a wedding before.
+It went down a treat!
 Not overlooking the space- hoppers, table tennis and giant garden games of course!

 As day became night, things got a little more lively with some ceilidh dancing.
 It was great to see so many people join in and fling one another around the dance floor.
 Even the bride, with her mermaid dress and the groom with his dicky shoulder didn’t seem to stop.
 It was brilliant!

 And if that wasn’t enough, in between all of that we were blessed with the prettiest of sunsets.
 A burning red and orange sky lit up the evening and made couples photos a delight.
 I hope the photos go some way in showing what a great day was had by everyone and tell the story of their celebration better that I ever could.